Combinatorial Topological Models for Phylogenetic Networks and the Mergegram Invariant: Introduction

 \subsection{Overview of our contributions}

 In this work, we propose two lattice-theoretic models for phylogenetic reconstruction networks.
 These approaches have several advantages.
-Firstly, each of these lattice-models provides us with a unique solution to the PNRP (see Prop.~\ref{prop:inverse} and Rem.~\ref{rem:PNRP}).
-Moreover, our models are constructed using tools from TDA such as networks, filtrations \cite{memoli2017distance}, persistence diagrams \cite{chazal2009proximity}, mergegrams \cite{elkin2020mergegram}, and their associated metrics \cite{bubenik2015metrics,chazal2009proximity}.
-In addition, those lattice models provide us with interleaving or Gromov-Hausdorff type of metrics for compairing pairs of phylogenetic trees and networks over different sets of taxa \cite{kim2019interleaving}.
+Firstly, each of these lattice-models provides us with a unique solution to the PNRP (see \textit{Prop.~\ref{prop:inverse}} and \textit{Rem.~\ref{rem:PNRP}}).
+Moreover, our models are constructed using tools from TDA such as networks, filtrations \cite{memoli2017distance}, persistence diagrams \cite{chazal2009proximity}, mergegrams \cite{elkin2020mergegram}, and their associated metrics \cites{bubenik2015metrics,chazal2009proximity}.
+In addition, those lattice models provide us with interleaving or Gromov-Hausdorff type of metrics for comparing pairs of phylogenetic trees and networks over different sets of taxa \cite{kim2023interleaving}.
 Below, we give a detailed overview of our results.
+In \textit{Tab.~\ref{tab:correspondence}}, we listed the difference correspondences of lattices.

-\paragraph{Our first order viewpoint on the phylogenetic reconstruction process} In the setting of phylogenetic trees, we cannot model recombination phenomena, that would naturally correspond to a loop in the structure (not present in trees).
+\textbf{Our first order viewpoint on the phylogenetic reconstruction process} In the setting of phylogenetic trees, we cannot model recombination phenomena, that would naturally correspond to a loop in the structure (not present in trees).
 Hence, the simple model of trees (modeled with dendrograms) should be extended to rooted DAGs with an additional structure allowing to keep track of the evolution of taxa.
-Such a structure is modeled, in this work, by a \emph{cliquegram} (see Defn.~\ref{dfn:cliquegram}) being a nested family of sets of cliques over $X$, as presented in Fig.~\ref{fig:cliquegram}.
+Such a structure is modeled, in this work, by a \emph{cliquegram} (see \textit{Defn.~\ref{dfn:cliquegram}}), that is, a nested family of sets of cliques over $X$, as presented in \textit{Fig.~\ref{fig:cliquegram}}.
+The name cliquegram comes from that graph theoretical notion of (maximal) cliques, i.e. the (largest) subsets of vertices in a graph whose members are all connected by edges in the graph.
 Note that when the taxa sets decorating the edges of the cliquegram are forgotten, a rooted DAG is recovered.